jpedro/jpedro.github.io/random.md

 ## The end

 Sometimes the means to an end are not the means to the end.
 They are the end goal themselves.
 The real end is the "means".
-Nuff said.
+Enough said.

 <!--